How To Market An Online Course: 19 Proven Tactics

 A few prizes could be a complete gouache paint set for the first-place winner, free access to your course for the top five participants and a discount code for all other participants.

-If you’re wondering what giveaway tool to use, SweepWidget is a great option as it offers over 90 different entry methods and integrates with over 30 platforms.
-It also has a free plan.
+If you’re wondering what giveaway platform to use, SweepWidget is a great option as it offers over 90 different entry methods and integrates with over 30 platforms.
+It also has a free plan and makes it easy to track entries.

 3. Publish promotional content to multiple social media platforms